Gucci revamps itself during Milan Fashion Week - ExBulletin

 Plein thinks brands that show their collections on teenage models are just masking their true demographics.
 None of his models are under 45, his age in a few months.

-“Nobody wants to age in fashion, but the truth is that aging is beautiful and we celebrate that,” he said.
+No one wants to age in style, but the truth is that aging is beautiful and we celebrate it, he said.

 |